Why is Data Persistence needed for Containers? #

-• Data sharing: Multiple containers can access the same volume, enabling shared data and reducing duplication across services
+• Volumes enable Data sharing: Multiple containers can access the same volume, enabling shared data

 Types of Volumes in Docker: